Ask Filipinos “What is the Philippines known for?” and you’ll only get either of two things. They wouldn’t know where to end, or begin.

 From a perfect cone to hills that resemble chocolate kisses!

 During the dry season from November to early May, the Chocolate Hills in Bohol are covered in dry grass — so the terrain turns into a chocolatey brown.
 When this happens, the hills look like chocolate pieces you can pluck off the ground!
 The rainy season, meanwhile, marks the grass’ transformation into a verdant green.

-There’s one foolproof way of positively introducing the Philippines to foreign travellers, and it’s by showing them our world-class beaches!
+There’s one foolproof way of positively introducing the Philippines to foreign travelers, and it’s by showing them our world-class beaches!

 Palawan is also home to a UNESCO World Heritage site that the Philippines is known for, the Puerto Princesa Subterranean River National Park.
-Here, you’ll spot many protected species of flora and fauna, as well as parts of the extensive underground cave system that are open to public tours.
+Take a full-day tour of the underground river to see Palawan’s natural beauty, spot many protected species of flora and fauna, and enjoy the local cuisine.

-17. The Cordilleras is home to a living tradition
+19. The Cordilleras, home to a living tradition

 If you’re interested in UNESCO World Heritage Sites then you should also head to the province of Ifugao in the Cordillera mountain range, home of the Igorot people.